arsauravkr/Word_Quest/README.md

 Welcome to Guess That Animal!
 Guess the word!
 HINT: It's the name of an animal.

+As a bonus, here's a letter revealed for you: 'a'

-_ _ _ _ _
+_ a _ _ _

-Enter a letter to guess: a
+Enter a letter to guess: e
-Good job! 'a' is in the word.
+Good job! 'e' is in the word.
-_ a _ a _
+_ a _ e _

 Enter a letter to guess: t
-Good job! 't' is in the word.
-_ a t a _

-Enter a letter to guess: r
-Oops! 'r' is not in the word.
-You have 5 attempts left.
+Oops! 't' is not in the word.
+You have 6 attempts left.

 ...